lasik marketing landing pages

 A typical landing page is set somewhat apart from the rest of your site.
 It usually won’t include any navigation to the rest of your site or be easily found (if at all) from your website’s navigation.
 The reason being, you don’t want visitors to your site to get distracted if they’ve already expressed interest.

 You want to eliminate what is called “friction” from your visitors’ experience on your page.
 Friction refers to any action or thought that a site visitor has to take to get what they’re looking for.
-Eliminating as much noise and friction as possible makes it much easier for those at the bottom of the funnel, viewing your landing page, to convert into clients.
+Eliminating as much noise and friction as possible makes it much easier for those at the bottom of the funnel, viewing your landing page, to convert into patients.